1992 Los Angeles riots: Mid-town containment

 The LAPD and the Los Angeles County Sheriff's Department (LASD) organized response began to come together by midday.
 The LAFD and Los Angeles County Fire Department (LACoFD) began to respond backed by police escort; California Highway Patrol reinforcements were airlifted to the city.
 US President George H. W. Bush spoke out against the rioting, saying anarchy would not be tolerated.
 The California Army National Guard, which had been advised not to expect civil disturbance and had, as a result, loaned its riot equipment out to other law enforcement agencies, responded quickly by calling up about 2,000 soldiers, but could not get them to the city until nearly 24 hours had passed.
-They lacked equipment and had to pick it up from the JFTB (Joint Forces Training Base), Los Alamitos, California, which at the time was mainly a mothballed former airbase.
+They lacked equipment and had to pick it up from the JFTB (Joint Forces Training Base), Los Alamitos, California, which was the location of the California Army Nation Guard's 40th Infantry Division headquarters.

 Air traffic control procedures at Los Angeles International Airport were modified, with all departures and arrivals routed to and from the west, over the Pacific Ocean, avoiding overflights of neighborhoods affected by the rioting.

 Bill Cosby spoke on the local television station KNBC and asked people to stop the rioting and watch the series finale of The Cosby Show.
 The US Justice Department announced it would resume federal investigation of the Rodney King beating as a violation of federal civil rights law.